spacexfy/spacexfy/README.md

 **Monday – Friday**
 **09:00 – 18:00 GMT+1**

-SPACEXFY states that it aims to reply within **4 hours on business days**.
+SPACEXFY.ai states that it aims to reply within **4 hours on business days**.

 ---